 The prospectus is both an informal written description of the problem to be investigated and the expected accomplishments of that investigation, and an oral presentation to the Prospectus Committee for its review and recommendations.
 Both the prospectus requirements must be completed at least one semester prior to the final defense.

 The Ph.D. prospectus write up should be no more than 25 double-spaced pages in length, although prospectuses that are on the order of five to ten pages are encouraged.
 The prospectus should include the following:

 Students should discuss the presentation format of their prospectus with their faculty advisor.
 Typically, a student is expected to provide a 45 minute to 60 minute presentation on his/her prospectus, then participate in a question and answer-based discussion with his/her committee.

 The Prospectus Committee consists of four members, including the student's advisor.
 At least two members of this committee must be ECE faculty and at least one member must be from outside the department.
 Faculty members from other departments who hold courtesy appointments in ECE are considered to be inside the department.

 Once the date, time and place of the prospectus have been confirmed, the student should email the completed Ph.D.
-Prospectus Form along with a short bio of any outside committee members to Samantha Goldstein at least one week before the presentation.
+Prospectus Form to Samantha Goldstein at least one week before the presentation.
 The title and affiliation of any outside committee members must be included on the Prospectus Form.
 An electronic copy of the proposal should be submitted to Samantha on or before the presentation date.